Direct Coupling Analysis of Epistasis in Allosteric Materials: Discussion

 We have benchmarked DCA in a model of protein allostery where a mechanical task must be achieved over long distances.
-Such models display a rich pattern of epistasis, which can be both short and long range and vary in sign.
-DCA predicts well mutation costs, but is not a good generative model.
+Such models display a rich pattern of epistasis, which can be both short and long-range and vary in sign.
+DCA predicts well mutation costs but is not a good generative model.
 This failure echoes with the drastic underestimation of long-range epistasis by the pairwise couplings inferred by DCA from evolutionary correlations.
-This finding rationalizes why there is no statistical evidence for long-range couplings in allosteric proteins analyzed by DCA \cite{Anishchenko2017}, where long-range epistasis and functional effects are however found \cite{olson2014,Ranghanatan2011,Salinas18}.
+This finding rationalizes why there is no statistical evidence for long-range couplings in allosteric proteins analyzed by DCA \cite{Anishchenko2017}, where long-range epistasis and functional effects are however found \cite{olson2014,Ranghanatan2011,Salinas18}, as tested here with the data from \cite{Salinas18}.

-Yet, as we show in S.I., we expect that DCA can capture some aspects of the long-range epistasis pattern in allosteric proteins.
+Yet, as we show in S1 Text (see Sec.\ \ref{sec:epi_SI}), we expect that DCA can capture some aspects of the long-range epistasis pattern in allosteric proteins.
 Indeed, high-cost mutations exhibit stronger epistasis than low-cost ones (as also seen in RNA sequences \cite{Wilke2001,Lalic2012}, in the enzyme TEM-1 $\beta$-lactamase \cite{Krug2013} and in previous \emph{in silico} evolution work \cite{Dutta2017}), and are well-predicted by DCA.
-Testing this DCA prediction for epistasis patterns empirically could be made possible by the increasing availability of deep mutational scans \cite{Fowler14,Salinas18}.
+Specifically, the scaling of epistasis of Eq.\ \ref{eq:scalingddf} suggests as approximation $|\Delta\Delta {\mathcal F}_{ij}| \propto \min(\Delta {\mathcal E_i}, \Delta {\mathcal E_j})$ where $\Delta {\mathcal E}$ are inferred by DCA.
+Testing this prediction for epistasis patterns empirically could be made possible by the increasing availability of deep mutational scans \cite{Fowler14,Salinas18}.